DataDog/hiring-engineers/answers.md

 Now that we have the agent configured, and sending data to DataDog, we can check out the host in the *Host Map* page in DataDog.
 Here is a screen shot of my host machine in the Host Map page in Datadog:
 ![alt text](./screenshots/hostmap.png)

 Install MySQL on the host and then install the respective Datadog integration in the browser app.
+This pair of steps make take some time.
+I ran into some trouble setting up this step where I didn't give my VM enough space to install the sql server packages.
+If you run into space issues with your VM (and are currently using Windows software like me), just give your VM more space by following the instructions [here](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/).

+Once you have your mySQL server installed on the host, you want to set up a "datadog" user in the host SQL server and create the password.
+This will be the user that sends mySQL metrics to the agent running on the host.

-Then create the following file to set up mysql integration with the datadog agent in */etc/datadog-agent/conf.d/mysql.d/conf.yaml*.
+Now, we want create/edit the file to specify configuration properties for mysql integration with the datadog agent.
+Edit (or create) the file on the host at: */etc/datadog-agent/conf.d/mysql.d/conf.yaml*.
 ```yaml
 init_config: